LamyaFS/RAIC_Dashboard/README.md

-## 📌 Project Overview
+## 📌 Project Overvie

-This project is part of the **QS RAIC Experiential Learning Programme**, developed in collaboration with **The Ocean Opportunity Lab (Birgit Liodden)**.
+This project is part of the QS RAIC Experiential Learning Programme, developed in collaboration with The Ocean Opportunity Lab (Birgit Liodden).

-It focuses on building an **AI-powered mapping and analytics dashboard** to support research into **sustainable alternatives to deep-sea mining**, helping visualize and evaluate responsible innovation solutions globally.
+It focuses on building an AI-powered mapping and analytics dashboard to support research into sustainable alternatives to deep-sea mining, helping visualize and evaluate responsible innovation solutions globally.